 Week 7: The Rope

-Building a rope kit is a lot about personal preferences.
-As our style evolves, the characteristics that are important to us also change with time.
+Building a rope kit involves a lot of personal preferences.
+As our style evolves, the characteristics that are important to us also change with us.
 The best way to discover what you prefer is to try different ropes and experiment with it.
-It interesting to observe the spectrum of rope preferences.
-Most people at rope events will be happy to tell you what they like about their rope and let you try.
+It interesting to observe the spectrum of rope preferences, talk with others and see what they like and why.
+Most people at rope events will be happy to tell you everything about their rope and let you try.
 What is important for you when choosing your rope?
 What haven’t you tried that could challenge your current rope choice?

 The goal of this week is to learn more about the different properties of the rope and to be more conscious about what to look for when trying things out.